jcpengy/legal-fictionzine-website/README.md

-# Getting Started with Create React App
+# Legal Fictionzine Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created by honorary member Jessica Peng:) Direct any questions to pengjess2@gmail.com.

-## Available Scripts
+## Run the app locally

 In the project directory, you can run: